Katie Bell Slays While Posing Topless With Unbuttoned & Unzipped Jeans

 Both photos showcased Katie’s ample bosom and insane abs.
 The unzipped jeans exposed quite a bit of bare skin below her navel and hinted at what was just barely covered.

 In her caption, Katie teased that her new project would launch in just two more days.
-That launch that she referenced is her upcoming online digital project Belle Magazine, which debuts on Friday.
+The launch that she referenced is her upcoming online digital project, Belle Magazine, which debuts on Friday.

-It did not take long for many of Katie’s 2 million Instagram followers to show their enthusiasm for this breathtaking pair of photos as well as her digital magazine launch.
+It did not take long for many of Katie’s 2 million Instagram followers to show their enthusiasm for this breathtaking pair of photos, as well as her digital magazine launch.
 In just one hour after going live on her social media page, the new uploads that Katie shared had already been liked nearly 48,000 times and there were hundreds of comments posted.

 “Talk about a smokeshow,” teased one person.

-“You are very gorgeous but I do have to say this is an amazing photo shoot it really brings out YOU,” praised a fan of Katie’s.
+“You are very gorgeous but I do have to say this is an amazing photo shoot it really brings out YOU,” praised a fan.

 “My goddess you look unbelievably gorgeous and beautiful Mi Amor,” a follower declared.

-“U look so breathtakingly gorgeous,” another person wrote.
+“U look so breathtakingly gorgeous,” another fan wrote.

 Not long ago, Katie teased in an Instagram post that greater things were coming.
 Based on this new teaser, it seems likely that the greater things she was referring to were regarding this digital magazine launch.